Nigeria’s oil output drops 8.3% to 1.544m bpd

 “Daily average production was 1,544,345 barrels per day, comprising both crude oil (1,421,960 bopd) and condensate (122,385 bopd).”

-Similarly, in its January 2026 Monthly Oil Market Report (MOMR), released yesterday, OPEC, which ensures the stabilization of oil markets, disclosed that on a month-on-month (MoM) basis, Nigeria’s oil output, excluding condensate, dropped marginally to 1.422 million bpd in December 2025 from 1.436 million bpd in November 2025, indicating a decrease of 0.9 percent.
+Similarly, in its January 2026 Monthly Oil Market Report (MOMR), OPEC which ensures the stabilization of oil markets, disclosed that on a month-on-month (MoM) basis, Nigeria’s oil output, excluding condensate, dropped marginally to 1.422 million bpd in December 2025 from 1.436 million bpd in November 2025, indicating a decrease of 0.9 percent.

 According to OPEC, the figures for December 2025 were based on data obtained from direct communication, indicating that Nigeria did not meet OPEC’s 1.5 million bpd quota.